evocn/lambda/content/reference.md

 An overconfident child, with no talents useful to her.

-She spends her restless days slinking around town, getting into trouble, and hating her sister.
+She spends her restless days slinking around town, getting into trouble, and hating her sister Andy and family.

+Motivation: To prove herself.

 # Lance
 ![lance](/lambda/images/lance.jpg)